Earth Drillers (Except Oil and Gas); and Explosives Workers, Ordnance Handling Experts, and Blasters

 How to Become an Earth driller or and Explosives Worker

 Education and training:

 - Typical entry-level education: High school diploma or equivalent

-- Work experience in a related occupation: None
+- Work experience in a related occupation: Less than 5 years

 Get the education you need: Find schools near you!